wendelsilverio/base-api/README.md

     cd base-api
     ```

+2. Install Docker by following the instructions [here](https://docs.docker.com/get-docker/).

-2. Set up the development environment with Docker:
+3. Set up the development environment with Docker:

     ```sh
-    docker-compose up -d
+    docker-compose up
     ```

-3. Access the API at `http://localhost:8080`.
+4. Access the API at `http://localhost:8080`.

-4. Use tools like Postman or curl to interact with the API endpoints.
+5. Use tools like Postman or curl to interact with the API endpoints.

 ## 🚀 Deployment